AfahriOK/AfahriOK.github.io/README.md

 ## Software Design and engineering / Databases: Artifact 1 - Weight Tracker App Enhancement
 ![Initial application screen](https://github.com/AfahriOK/AfahriOK.github.io/blob/main/assets/img/Weight%20Tracker%20App.png?raw=true)
-I chose to select my weight tracker mobile application to enhance across these categories.
+I chose to enhance my weight tracker mobile application across these categories.
 The artifact originated from course CS-330: Mobile Architect & Programming.
-It was built in Android Studio using the Java and XML programming languages.
+This project showcases a wide range of abilites and was built in Android Studio using the Java and XML programming languages.
 The goal of this project was to design and build a mobile application that will allow the user to store their daily weights in a database along with a weight goal.
-The user should be able to see each of their entries and also be able to opt in to a SMS notification upon achivement of their goal.
+The user should then be able to see each of their entries and be given an option to receive SMS notifications upon achivement of their goal.

 <ins>List of Enhancements</ins>
 1. Designed and implemented an account creation screen.